 Picking up from yesterday, somewhere between 3 and 4 miles in, we make a turn and go through a neighborhood.
-All right, more than a 5k done.
 Still awake.
 I got this.

 You could tell that an adult (probably a parent) had most likely encouraged her to volunteer, and in the morning coached her on exactly what to say to the runners.
-She was so young and adorable.
-It was one of the cutest things I’ve seen in a race.
-I got to pass her twice, since the course was a loop.
+It was one of the cutest things I’ve seen in a race, and I got to pass her twice, since the course was a loop.

-There was another funny young girl (who was older) at a water stop who said, “Would you like some water?”
-I reached out for the cup, and it was empty.
-She said, “April Fools!”
-And then handed me one with water in it.
+There was another funny girl at a water stop who said, “Would you like some water?”
+I reached out for the cup.
+It was empty.
+“April Fools!” she said.
+(Then she handed me one with water in it.)
 I thought that was hilarious.

-I didn’t know what sorts of April Fools jokes the course would have – labeling each mile as Mile 1, or who knows?
+I didn’t know what sorts of April Fools’ jokes the course would have – maybe labeling each mile as Mile 1, or who knows?
 But everything was labeled as it normally is.
-I didn’t experience any April Fools jokes, other than the one at the water stop.
+I didn’t experience any April Fools jokes – other than the one at the water stop.

 (And it turns out it wasn’t the race staff who brought milk, it was her friend Pat.)

 If you’ve been reading the blog, you know I’ve been questioning milk a lot lately.
 Well, I’m done with my questioning phase.
 In every athletic magazine I’ve been reading lately to pass the time on long subway rides, people say milk is good.
 Doctors say it’s good.
 Athletes say it’s good.

 When I was talking with one of my brilliant friends, whom I trust a ton, about how milk made me nervous and how there are documentaries about how it’s secretly not as good for you as you think it is, he made a joke (with a truth tint to it) about how documentaries are for people who are trying to prove a false point.
 I said, “not all documentaries.”
 He basically said, “True, not the ones that are seen and talked about.”
 Touché